fawwazmts/ml-tf-iris-dataset/README.md

 ## Description About Project

-This experiment will build an ML model to determine the types of iris (Setosa, Versicolour, and Virginica) based on sepal length, sepal width, petal length and petal width.
-The model is a linear regression model.
+This Jupyter demonstrates how to create a machine learning model using Tensorflow.
+The model built in this experiment is a linear regression model.
+This ml model can determine the type of iris (Setosa, Versicolour, and Virginica) based on sepal length, sepal width, petal length and petal width.

-This repository stores how to build models.
-The data used to build the model is also available in this repository.

 ## Infrastructure for Built Model